fhoedemakers/PicoSystem_InfoNes/README.md

 Store and play multiple Nintendo NES games on the [Pimoroni PicoSystem](https://shop.pimoroni.com/products/picosystem) RP2040 gaming handheld.
 A menu system is included for choosing your games to play.

+There are two sound options:

+- Using the internal speaker.
+Low quality
+- Using a speaker mod, better quality

+See below for more info

 (Note: Screenshots below do not represent the actual picture quality.
 The distortion is caused by the camera)

 |  ||